o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 #  - method: build_paths_list() -> string List
 #            Get a complete list of all property paths in the tree.
 #  - method: build_paths_list_with_types() -> string List
-#            Get a complete list of all property paths in the tree with (typename)s.
+#            Get a complete list of all property paths in the tree with (typenames).
 #  - method: set_visible_enforcement() -> string List
 #            Limits the properties using the visibility flags such as ShowChildrenOnly.
 #  - method: has_attribute(str: path, str: attribute) -> bool